Krauzer94/backblog-reviews/content/posts/turok-dinosaur-hunter/index.md

 date = '2025-10-31'
 draft = false
-title = 'Turok Dinosaur Hunter' summary = 'A landmark release for the N64 and one of the first console FPSs to show that the genre could thrive outside of PC'
+title = 'Turok Dinosaur Hunter' summary = 'A landmark release for the N64 and one of the first console FPSs to show that the genre could thrive outside of PC.'
 +++

 {{< youtube TrTkfr5xQP4 >}}